TrellixVulnTeam/swahilipython_SCMU/Doc/reference/compound_stmts.rst

 When one or more :term:`parameters <parameter>` have the form *parameter* ``=`` *expression*, the function is said to have "default parameter values."
-For a parameter with a default value, the corresponding :term:`argument` may be omitted from a call, in which case the parameter's default value is substituted.
+For a parameter with a default value, the corresponding :term:`argument` may be omitted kutoka a call, in which case the parameter's default value is substituted.
 If a parameter has a default value, all following parameters up until the "``*``" must also have a default value --- this is a syntactic restriction that is not expressed by the grammar.

-**Default parameter values are evaluated from left to right when the function definition is executed.** This means that the expression is evaluated once, when the function is defined, and that the same "pre-computed" value is used for each call.
+**Default parameter values are evaluated kutoka left to right when the function definition is executed.** This means that the expression is evaluated once, when the function is defined, and that the same "pre-computed" value is used for each call.
 This is especially important to understand when a default parameter is a